uriel0byte/IT-Learning-Journey-urielbyte/OverTheWire-Bandit/README.md

 4. Found the `readme` file.
 5. Used `file` to detetrmine the file type.
 6. Used the `cat` command to read the contents of the `readme` file.
-7. Example:

-     $ ./ago /etc/passwd
-     /etc/passwd 15 weeks ago

-8. Copied the password and used it to log in to the next level.
+7. Copied the password and used it to log in to the next level.

 [![asciicast](https://asciinema.org/a/6JgAIb20gnx1t2wWjn27kfEk1.svg)](https://asciinema.org/a/6JgAIb20gnx1t2wWjn27kfEk1)